UnitVectorY-Labs/ServiceAuthCentral/auth-server-manage/README.md

 | ---------------- | -------- | ------------------ |
 | sac.issuer       | Yes      | The JWT issuer url |
 | sac.cors.origins | Yes      | CORS origins       |

+## Authentication and Authorization

+While the primary purpose of ServiceAuthCentral is server-to-server authentication with OAuth 2.0, this management API needs a mechanism to vend access tokens to the web based front end specifically [serviceauthcentralweb](https://github.com/UnitVectorY-Labs/serviceauthcentralweb).
+To support this auth-server-token supports a PKCE login flow.

+The tokens that are able to call the management API have the audience value which has the value of the issuer.
+Meaning in the JWT the issuer and audience have the same value.